Misba-Sab/Explore-ExploreKannada/README.md

 # Explore-ExploreKannada
-Website which explores places to explore
+Website which explores places for excursion